ALLY OF COOPERATIVE ELECTRIFICATION (ACE) AWARD

 - Must have outstanding service resulting in a benefit or advantage to Wisconsin’s electric cooperatives.

-- The benefits or advantages may include serving on a state electric committee, the WECA Board, the Cooperative Network Board, or on a NRECA committee or NRECA Board
+- The benefits or advantages may include serving on a state electric committee, the WECA Board, or on a NRECA committee or NRECA Board

 - The benefits or advantages may also include participation in education programs, attaining CCD and leadership credits, representing electric cooperatives on local community boards, committees, or organizations, and the advancement of the cooperative program